amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 pip offers a lot of features, but the ones most relevant to us are related to this process of searching for, installing/uninstalling, and listing packages located in what’s called the Python Package Index, or PyPI (remember too that pip -h will direct you to handy help pages).

-Let’s begin our pipping with a search, specifically a search for the hurry.filesize package, which alleviates that very annoying bytes-->something more understandable issue we were grappling with a moment ago.
+Let’s begin our pipping with a search, specifically a search for the `hurry.filesize` package, which alleviates that very annoying bytes-->something more understandable issue.

 ~~~
 pip search hurry.filesize